Cooler Nights, Cooler Water Temps

 If you are in the area on the North end of Kentucky Lake be sure to stop by Kentucky Lake Outdoors in Calvert City.
 Be sure to stop in and see Jack or Kevin and tell them I sent you.
 They are fully stocked with anything you read in my reports and if they don’t have it, they will get it for you.
-Also the guys at Jet-A-Marina in Calvert City is our number one Ranger Boats dealer and these guys do a great job keeping us running throughout the year.
+Also the guys at Jet-A-Marina in Calvert City are our local Ranger Boats dealer and these guys do a great job keeping us running throughout the year.
 Be sure to stop by and see the brand new service department.
 See Kerry or Clint and I promise you these guys will take care of you.

 Be sure to keep an eye out for upcoming fishing reports by video.
 I plan to write and do a video to follow each report throughout the year.
 Follow me on Facebook and Instagram @brandonhunterfishing and @bhunterfishing for product tips and giveaways this year.
-Please visit brandonhunterfishing.com, shoot me an email to book your next trip.
-I’m looking forward to the 2017 season and sharing what I learn each day on the water with you!
+Please visit brandonhunterfishing.com and shoot me an email to book your next trip.
+I’m looking forward to the season and sharing what I learn each day on the water with you!